dmzoneill/jira-creator/README.md

 ## 🤖 AI Provider Support

 You can plug in different AI providers by setting `AI_PROVIDER`.
-Here's how to set up a few popular providers:
+Here are some examples:

-### ✅ OpenAI
+- OpenAI:

 ```bash
 export AI_PROVIDER=openai